xebialabs-community/xl-docker-demo-xlr/README.md

 **NOTE**: When starting the container the **repository** and the **archive** should be empty or have been initialized at the same time

 The license volume mount is needed to provide a valid license, or store a license when logging in the first time.
 To access the UI, browse to http://[docker_ip]:5516

+## Extending this image

+If you're creating an image based on this image as a parent, know that you can add a config fragment (i.e. `myapp.conf`) to the `/etc/supervisor/conf.d` directory, see the supervisor docs [here](http://supervisord.org/configuration.html#include-section-settings).
+That will allow you to add your own programs to supervisor without having to override (copy/paste) the entire file.